IronLanguages/ironclad/README.txt

 Similarly, parts of matplotlib now work: the 'ps' backend should work out of the box, and the 'pdf' and 'svg' backends appear to work if you install zlib for IronPython.

+TROUBLESHOOTING NOTE:

+  If you encounter errors involving 'msvcp71.dll', it means that the MS C++ runtime is not on your PATH.
+To fix it, acquire a copy from somewhere, and drop it into '/build/ironclad/support'.
+Matplotlib uses this library and does not include its own copy, and other packages may do the same.

-Slightly more detailed information is available in the 'doc' directory.
+Slightly more detailed information, including development notes, is available in the 'doc' directory.